SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 ### Reverse Polish Notation (RPN)
 - RPN is a way of writing expressions in which the operators come after their operands.
-- Concatenative languages makes use of the stack which is used to collect data to do work on.
+- Concatenation languages makes use of the stack which is used to collect data to do work on.
 - The results are pushed back onto the stack.
 - Like Forth, MINT has no protection against underflow for performance reasons, thus calling things off the stack that are not placed there will call spurious numbers